ARM-software/progress64/README.md

 "Lockless" here means that individual operations will not block (wait for other threads) but the whole data structure is not lock-free in the academic sense (e.g. linearizable).
-Example, an acquired slot in a reorder buffer must eventually be released or the reorder buffer will fill up and later release slots will not be retired.
-Acquire and release operations are lockless but the reorder buffer as a whole is neither lock-free nor obstruction-free.
+Example, an acquired slot in a reorder buffer must eventually be released or the reorder buffer will fill up and later released slots will not be retired.
+Acquire and release operations never block (so lock-free in some limited sense) but the reorder buffer as a whole is neither lock-free nor obstruction-free.

 Requirements
 --------------